shakebugs/shake-docs/docs/android/configuration-and-data/activity-history.md

 >Shake tracks user's interaction with your app, their network traffic, notifications, logs and system events, and automatically attaches all of those to the ticket.

-## Shake dashboard
-A link to ticket's *Activity history* is located in the top right corner of the Shake Dashboard:

 ## Setup

 ### User actions